nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 and since the introduction of initial support for [MSC4143](MSC4143) in Element Web, via the Group Calls feature, data-only calls are no longer displayed in the timeline.

-Matrix RTC also aims to define a set of generic state event primitives that support many types of realtime collaboration apps besides group video, by specifying a baseline realtime session management concept, which then can be extended to support specific application features, like ringing, answering and
+MatrixRTC also aims to define a set of generic state event primitives that support many types of realtime collaboration apps besides group video, by specifying a baseline realtime session management concept, which then can be extended to support specific application features, like ringing, answering and